Security engineering

 -

-Correlated, append-oriented events across delivery, access, and lifecycle—verifiable operational records built for reconstruction when assessment, audit, or incident response requires proof.
+Correlated, append-oriented events across delivery, access, and lifecycle—built for reconstruction when assessment or incident response requires proof.

 -